mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

   Without these files, WebUI will only display data download links.

-- Doing all the steps you should have copied five files to your device

-    mpremote cp config.example.ini :config.ini

-    mpremote cp webui.js.gz :webui.js.gz

-    mpremote cp d3.v7.min.js.gz :d3.v7.min.js.gz

-    mpremote cp favicon.ico.gz :favicon.ico.gz

-    mpremote cp main.py :main.py

-The Main script will run automatically at boot, but can also be started via mpremote like this: ``mpremote run main.py``
+Main script can be started via mpremote like this: ``mpremote run main.py``

 Should log messages/errors over USB /dev/ttyACMx or UART to mpremote or any other serial tool connected there (like screen_ or minicom_), esp. if verbose